plone/documentation/docs/install/containers/images/backend.md

 #### Listen port

 By default, the Zope process inside the container will listen on TCP port 8080.
-In certain circumstances — Kubernetes or Podman pods — there may be a need to run more than one Zope process within the network namespace, which would result in listen port clashes as two different processes within the same namespace attempt to listen to the same TCP port.
+In certain circumstances—Kubernetes or Podman pods—there may be a need to run more than one Zope process within the network namespace, which would result in listen port clashes as two different processes within the same namespace attempt to listen to the same TCP port.